amartani/landrun/README.md

 # landrun

-A lightweight, secure sandbox for running Linux processes using Landlock LSM.
+A lightweight, secure sandbox for running Linux processes using Landlock.
 Think firejail, but with kernel-level security and minimal overhead.

 Linux Landlock is a kernel-native security module that lets unprivileged processes sandbox themselves - but nobody uses it because the API is ... hard!